 Survivors of Childhood Prostitution and Pornography

 There is a great deal of media attention in the past few years about how much child pornography is on the internet.
 People have been particularly shocked about how sadistic it is, and how young the victims are.
 The horrible trend to “live streaming” of child abuse on demand seems especially awful.
-What is not so clear, is that there is survivors of these atrocities living here in Kingston, and in every other area of Canada, as well as around the world.
+What is not so clear, is that there are survivors of these atrocities living here in Kingston, and in every other area of Canada, as well as around the world.
 If childhood abuse in one’s own home is terrible, think about being born to parents who intend to use you to make money from exploiting sadistic sexual abuse of you.
 Some of this is within criminal gangs, sometimes called ritual abuse, because of the trappings they use to frighten the children.

 The Good News

 The good news is that survivors of even this terrible form of abuse can heal and have good, peaceful, happy lives, with proper client-centered, respectful therapy.
 Survivors in our community deserve all the help and support we can offer.
 The Centre for Abuse and Trauma Therapy has therapists who are experienced in guiding people through this challenging process.
 With the help of our wonderful team volunteers and supporters, we will work towards having the means to provide services for many more.
 If you or someone you know could benefit from our services please call 613-507-2288